artefactual-labs/ansible-atom/README.md

 to "myatom/config/config.php" will load a template file at that relative path in your playbook directory structure.

-## Automatic database initialization
+## Database initialization

-**Use with caution!
-This feature is experimental.**

-If `atom_auto_init` is enabled, this role will initialize the database using `tools:purge` as long as the uninitialized criteria is met.
+By default, this role does not initialize the database.
+When first deploying AtoM, use `-e atom_flush_data=yes` to force initialization which ensures that AtoM's `tools:purge` task is executed during the deployment.

-We discourage to use this feature unless you are deploying temporary environments such as those used in camps, demos or QA environments.
+A new **experimental** variable (`atom_auto_init`) has been added to provide **automatic database initialization** when the database is found empty.
+We discourage the use this feature unless you are deploying ephemeral environments such as those used in camps, demos or QA environments.
 In the long term, AtoM may provide a CLI installer with safer guarantees that we could use in this role.

 ## Deploy multiple sites on the same host